System Design Space

 Document an emergency bypass path for critical services so incident response is not blocked by mesh policy.

-How to choose a mesh stack
+How to choose a service mesh stack

 Common mistakes

-Mesh like a silver bullet
+Treating the mesh as a silver bullet

-Ignoring operational complexity
+Underestimating operational complexity

 References